certuna/Applescripts-for-Music/README.md

 4. When you open Apple Music, there's now a scripts dropdown menu in the top menu bar between `Window` and `Help`

 ### How it works in practice:
-Select the files you want to tag, start the script, click `Add` or `Remove`, and watch the magic happen.
+Select the files you want to tag, select the script from the drop-down menu, click `Add` or `Remove`, and watch the magic happen.

+## Script 4: Display All Tags

+See above, this script uses command line utilities `operon` or `kid3` in the background to display all tags of a song.

+### How to install:
+1. Download the `Display All Tags.applescript` file from this repository to your drive and open it in Script Editor
+2. Save the script as `Display All Tags.scpt`
+3. Put this file in `/Library/Music/Scripts` (all users) or `/Users/rickastley/Library/Music/Scripts` (one user).
+If the folder doesn't exist, create it. (note: for iTunes users, the folder is `/Library/iTunes/Scripts`)
+4. When you open Apple Music, there's now a scripts dropdown menu in the top menu bar between `Window` and `Help`

+### How it works in practice:
+Select the file you want to see, select the script from the drop-down menu.